jonasoesch/p9/paper.md

 ![experiment-colorblindness](/Users/jonas/Desktop/P9/bericht/img/experiment-colorblindness.png)

 A final criterion we considered for explaining outliers was color blindness.
-Instead of asking participants to report that they were colorblind, we presented them with three plates from the Ishihara colorblindness test  [@Ishihara-17:ishiharatest] which tested for the for the red-green blindness that affects about 8% of men and 0.4% of women. [@-19:colorblindness]
+We did not ask participants to report on their colorblindness, because not all people who are colorblind know about it.
+Instead, we presented them three plates from the Ishihara colorblindness test  [@Ishihara-17:ishiharatest].
+The plates we have selected, tested for red-green blindness.
+The most common form of colorblindness, that affects about 8% of men and 0.4% of women. [@-19:colorblindness]